zylarian/dockyard/docs/tooling.md

    make validate-dockerfiles
    ```
 4. Commit and push
-5. GitHub Actions will validate and build
+5. **Manual Step**: Run build and publish scripts if ready to release.

 ### Adding a New Stack